appbaseio/reactive-manual/content/getting-started/ComponentsIndex.md

 <p>
 <img src="https://imgur.com/n4HJ8dD.png" style="float:left">

-**[DynamicRangeSlider](/range-components/dynamicrangeslider.html)** is a more specific version of the [RangeSlider](/range-components/rangeslider.html) component where the available range is dynamically pre-determined based on the sub-set of data filtered by other components in the view.
+**[DynamicRangeSlider](/range-components/dynamicrangeslider.html)** is a more specific version of the [RangeSlider](/range-components/rangeslider.html) component where the available range is dynamically set based on the sub-set of data filtered by other components in the view.
 </p>

 ### NumberBox